line decor

 Karen has owned The Movement Studio Pilates and Gyrotonic in Vancouver, BC for the past 12 years.
 She began her career in movement with training in classical and modern dance, and a semi-professional equestrian career.
 She began practicing Pilates at the age of 13 and has been teaching for more than 18 years.
 Her background leant itself to teaching conditioning for dance programs for various ballet companies in Canada and Europe, and training elite level athletes.

 She learned to instruct the Pilates method from Pilates elders Romana Kryzanowska, Marie Jose Blom-Lawrence, Ron Fletcher, Kathy Grant, Alan Herdman, and The Pilates Center at Boulder.
-Karen holds an Honours BAA (Ryerson) in fine arts/dance, and an interdisciplinary MA in Movement Education, and Fine Arts/Dance (Simon Fraser University).
-She has taught at both facilities and at the University of Arizona, Tucson.
-She currently heads up The Movement Studio's Instructor Training program which began in 2008.
+Karen holds an Honours BAA (Ryerson) in fine arts/dance, and an interdisciplinary MA in Movement Education, and Fine Arts/Dance (Simon Fraser University)

 Her interest in biomechanics led to further study in understanding human movement, what it expresses, and how to find authentic expression through body-based knowledge.
 Workshops with Tom Myers on anatomy, Diane Lee (Physio) on lumbo-pelvic stability, and Linda Joy Lee (Physio) on the role of the thorax in movement, have greatly influenced her approach to rehabilitative and functional movement training.
 She remains dedicated to ongoing, continuing education, as do all the Studio's instructors.